-While enjoying a glass of apple cider, my mind naturally wanders to the comparison between this delicious drink and its counterpart, apple juice.
+When sipping on a glass of apple cider, my thoughts naturally drift towards comparing this tasty beverage to its counterpart, apple juice.

 At first glance, they may seem similar – both made from apples, both refreshing on a hot day – but there are some key distinctions that set them apart.